DINA-community/Matching-Agent/README.md

 password = "secret"
 ```

-- Synchronizer.sync_interval: Minimal delay between fetch cycles.
+- `Synchronizer.sync_interval`: Minimal delay between fetch cycles.
-- Synchronizer.preprocessor_plugins: List and order of preprocessing plugins.
+- `Synchronizer.preprocessor_plugins`: List and order of preprocessing plugins.
-- Synchronizer.plugin_configs_path: Path to the directory containing plugin configuration files.
+- `Synchronizer.plugin_configs_path`: Path to the directory containing plugin configuration files.
-- Synchronizer.cleanup_grace_period: Time in seconds from the last synchronization after which assets are considered stale and will be deleted.
+- `Synchronizer.cleanup_grace_period`: Time in seconds from the last synchronization after which assets are considered stale and will be deleted.
-- Synchronizer.Api.host/port: Address for the synchronizer API.
+- `Synchronizer.Api.host/port`: Address for the synchronizer API.
-- Cachedb: Connection to the shared cache DB.
+- `Cachedb`: Connection to the shared cache DB.
-- Data source plugins: Configuration TOML files are loaded from assets/plugin_configs/asset_source/…
+- `Data source plugins`: Configuration TOML files are loaded from assets/plugin_configs/asset_source/…

 #### CSAF Synchronizer configuration (assets/csafsync.toml)